-The data supporting the table below & the % values is sourced from a mixture of industry settlement data and the UK government renewable obligation database.
+The data supporting the table below and the % values is sourced from a mixture of industry settlement data and the UK government renewable obligation database.

 |DONG Energy RB (UK) Ltd||5.90%|

 |Clyde Windfarm (Scotland) Limited||2.44%|

 |Galloper Wind Farm Limited||2.42%|

 |Foresight Group LLP||1.97%|

 DONG Energy alone accounted for 2.3% of all low-carbon generation in 2018 (38% x 5.9%), with Vattenfall a further 1.3%, and Fred Olsen 1.0%.
 Removing DONG, Vattenfall and Fred Olsen would leave Other at 34.4%, which itself is still made up of many smaller, independent generators with split ownership.
 It is therefore the case that EDF Energy was the single largest generator of low-carbon electricity in 2018.